JL1172/Empty-Note-Template--Great-for-forms/README.md

 # Getting Started with Create React App

-Hello, this is a simple note taking app that is very helpful for forms and organizing the different topics learned.
+Hello, this is a simple note taking app that is very helpful for forms and organizing forms.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).